elastinenkissa/cafe-management/README.md

 # Todo

-1. Make marking deptor as paid possible on each deptor's page.
+1. Make marking deptor as paid possible on each deptor's page
-2. Add possibility to transfer order from table to deptor from each table's page.
+2. Add possibility to transfer order from table to deptor from each table's page